johnfedoruk/bangular/aio/content/tutorial/toh-pt4.md

 </code-example>

 Modify the constructor with a parameter that declares a private `messageService` property.
-Angular will inject the singleton `MessageService` into that property when it creates the `HeroService`.
+Bangular will inject the singleton `MessageService` into that property when it creates the `HeroService`.

 <code-example